What is Supply Bond?

 A supply bond is one of several types of contract bonds that are intended to guarantee that a supplier will produce materials needed for a specific job or project.
 These are generally only necessary on very large projects with a great many materials potentially involved, or a high volume of just a few materials.
 If the supplier is unable to produce the needed materials for any reason, this bond would then protect the purchaser against potential losses or setbacks.

-As any large construction project gets underway, it will be necessary for almost all parties involved to purchase some kind of a surety bond in order to guarantee performance, and to limit any potential losses to the project manager.
-These bonds comes into play to protect against the shortage or loss of an adequate supply of materials needed to complete the project.
+As any large construction project gets underway, it will be necessary for almost all parties involved to purchase some kind of a surety bond in order to guarantee performance and to limit any potential losses to the project manager.
+These bonds come into play to protect against the shortage or loss of an adequate supply of materials needed to complete the project.

 How Do They Work:

 In the event that a vendor or supplier is unable to contribute these supplies and materials specified in the bond contract, the obligee, which would generally be the project manager or owner, would have the right to file a claim.
 Since this would constitute a breach of contract, the obligee would be entitled to make a claim against the amount of the bond issued by the surety company.

 The surety company would then be responsible for paying the amount of any claim found to be valid, after which it would then be within its rights to pursue the supplier for breach of contract.
 Clearly, it is in the best interests of the supplier to do everything possible to live up to the terms of the supply contract bond, since he would ultimately have to pay the amount of any claim.
 A supplier’s reputation could also be damaged by defaulting on the terms of a supply contract bond, so that’s another incentive for living up to the terms of the bond faithfully.